 Not every fatality that occurs on the roadway should result in an arrest or prosecution for DUI manslaughter.
 In many of these cases, officers try and turn conduct that would normally warrant only a traffic infraction into a felony DUI manslaughter prosecution only because a death resulted from the accident.

-Click here to read more about our recent DUI Case Results.
+Click here to read more about our recent Case Results for DUI Manslaughter.

 Hiring an experienced criminal defense attorney to represent you on these charges as soon after the crash as possible is critical.
 Never make a statement to law enforcement once a criminal investigation for DUI manslaughter begins until after you have spoken with an attorney.